Use Cases/Sales Agents

 error: "Cannot modify records outside assigned territory"

-This policy is evaluated in-process before any tool executes.
+This policy is evaluated in-process before a governed tool executes.
 The agent receives a structured denial or approval-pending response.
-No CRM modification, email, or pricing commitment can bypass these boundaries.
+No CRM modification, email, or pricing commitment can cross these boundaries.

 Build vs buy for sales AI guardrails